 Methods

-This study employed qualitative methods, including semi-structured interviews and thematic content analysis.
-It followed a hermeneutic-phenomenological approach seeking to unravel the meaning participants attributed to the phenomenon under study (Jorgensen, 1989; Willis, 1991).
+The current study employed qualitative methods, including semi-structured interviews and thematic content analysis.
+We applied a hermeneutic-phenomenological approach, which is used to unravel the meanings participants attribute to the phenomenon under study (Jorgensen, 1989; Willis, 1991).

 Participants

 The study was based on a non-probability voluntary sample.
-The sample included two groups- one of parents and one of service providers.
+The sample included two groups: a parent group and a service provider group.
 The first group included 30 biological parents of adults with mild to moderate IDD (14 fathers and 16 mothers).
-The mean age of the parents was 61 (49-91), and the mean age of the children with IDD was 30 (22-53).
-11 parents had children who were engaged in a couple relationship at the time of the interview.
-13 were parents of a daughter with IDD, 13 were parents of a son with IDD and 4 had both a son and a daughter with IDD.

-The second group was composed of 40 direct support staff working with adults with ID living in a range of residences, from semi sheltered to open residences.
-14 were males and 24 females.
-The mean age was – 47 (30-68).
-13 were relatives of a person with disability.
-The mean number of years working with adults with IDD was 12 (1-35).
+Thirteen parents had a daughter with IDD, 13 parents had a son with IDD and four parents had both a son and a daughter with IDD.
+The adults with IDD lived in a variety of types of residences, ranging from semi-sheltered housing to open residences.
+Parents’ mean age was 61 (range: 49-91), and the mean age of the children with IDD was 30 (range: 22-53).
+Eleven parents had children who were involved in an intimate relationship at the time of the interview.
+The second group was composed of 40 direct support staff who worked with adults with IDD.
+There were 14 male support providers and 24 were female support providers.
+The mean age of the support providers was 47 (range: 30-68) and 13 of them were relatives of a person with disability.
+The mean number of years that the support providers worked with adults with IDD was 12 (range: 1-35).

 Instrument